-Point and Figure Charting P&F Charts
+Point and Figure (P&F) Charting

 The chart is made up only of price swings.
 The vertical price bar is arithmetic and shows only units of price.
 An “O” is plotted if the price moves down a whole price unit (for example, 50 cents).

 P&F charts are an excellent tool for doing price target calculations.
 Simple to learn and interpret, few price patterns to learn.